 Resveratrol

-Dark and red grape varieties are dietary sources of resveratrol, which has the ability to suppress proliferation of breast cancer cells and promote cell death.
-Resveratrol has also been shown to increase the cytotoxic effects of radiotherapy and the chemotherapy drugs Adriamycin and Taxol (paclitaxel) against breast cancer.
+Dark and red grape varieties are dietary sources of resveratrol, which has been reported to suppress proliferation of breast cancer cells and promote cancer cell death.
+Resveratrol has also been shown to increase the cytotoxic effects of radiotherapy and the chemotherapy drugs Adriamycin and Taxol against breast cancer.
+Resveratrol has also been found to potentiate tamoxifen treatment and to inhibit aromatase (the synthesis of estrogen from androgens within the body), thereby strengthening the treatment effects of aromatase inhibitors.

 Resveratrol has also been reported to inhibit lung metastasis in a mouse model of triple negative breast cancer.
 In addition, resveratrol has been demonstrated to help protect against cisplatin-induced ovarian and uterine damage.